 Otherwise he scored mostly 2s, the interpretation of which is “This dog is dominant and can be provoked to bite.
 Responds well to firm, consistent, fair handling in an adult household, and is likely to be a loyal pet once it respects its human leader.
 Often has bouncy, outgoing temperament: may be too active for elderly, and too dominant for small children.”

 This is essentially meaningless as an overall interpretation.
 Is there a dog who does NOT respond well to consistent, fair handling?
-The Volhards also advocate using their special “motivational collar” for training which is just a choke chain by another name, so they are deeply concerned with the ability to make a dog react to pain, noting that scoring a 1 or a 2 in “Touch sensitivity” means that this “will be a difficult dog to train.”
+The Volhards also advocate using their special “motivational collar” for training which is just a choke chain by another name, so they are deeply concerned with the ability to make a dog react to pain, noting that scoring a 1 or a 2 in “Touch sensitivity” means that when using a shock collar or choker, this “will be a difficult dog to train.”
 I think a lack of reaction to pain is not really a liability in a dog who is trained with a clicker and a variety of yummy snacks.
 Sid had no reaction to the pinch test for “touch sensitivity” and rather than considering this something that makes him difficult to train (because I don’t use pain on him in training) I consider his very high pain threshold to be a huge asset in his life as a service dog, where odds are at some point someone is going to accidentally kick him or step on his tail.
 I would very much like him to not turn around at that point and bite the hell out of the person.

 At any rate, I think the VPAT is mostly interesting for where it has remained consistent with Sid.
 For instance, if you throw something for him these days he will go and grab it, but generally does not bring it back to you, preferring to try and lure you into chasing him for it.
 He is however still pretty insensible to momentary pain, and will let Daniel pick him up without making a fuss.
 He still investigates loud noises with a curious, bright-eyed interest, and if you drag a rag or towel in front of him you had better be prepared for an 80lb Shedder to land on that towel like a bolt from above.
 He LOVES to chase a tug toy and then engage in a vigorous game of tug.